karnex/books-to-scrape/README.md

 # books-to-scrape

-###### The goal of the package is to scrape the content of the each product page from books.toscrape.com
+###### The goal of the repository is to scrape the content of the each product page from books.toscrape.com

 #### How to configure the project

+Ajouter l'environnement virtuel

 1. Into the terminal, go to the directory of your choice: `cd path_of_your_choice`
 2. Initialize git for the project: `git init`
 3. Create the connection with the repository, BTS is the short name as an example: `git remote add BTS https://github.com/karnex/books-to-scrape.git`
 4. Clone the repository to the local: `git clone https://github.com/karnex/books-to-scrape.git`
+5. Create the virtual environment:
+    - For the Windows devices: `python -m venv env`
+    - For the Unix devides: `python3 -m venv env`
+6. Activate the virtual environment:
+    - For the Windows devices: `env\Scripts\activate`
+    - For the Unix devices: `source env/bin/activate`
+7. Install the requirements:
-5.  - For Windows devices, use `pip` to install the requirements like this: `pip install -r requirements.txt`
+    - For Windows devices: `pip install -r requirements.txt`
-    - For Unix devices, use `pip3` to install the requirements like that : `pip3 install -r requirements.txt`
+    - For Unix devices: `pip3 install -r requirements.txt`

 #### How to use the project